fynv/ScoreDraft/docs/intro_eng.md

 doc.playXML(instruments)
 ```

-Each instrument is alligned to a track (staff).
-If there are less instruments than tracks, the last instrument will be used mutliple times.
+Each instrument is aligned to a track (staff).
+If there are fewer instruments than tracks, the last instrument will be used multiple times.

 A **MusicXMLDocument** can be used just like other documents, **Meteor** is supported by default.